suglasp/pwsh_child_pc_locker/README.md

 - Script.Debug                   : "true" or "false" to enable/disable developer mode (Allows ESC to quit without questions asked!)
 - Locker.ParentalPIN             : enter a PIN code of max 8 numbers
 - Locker.NotifyKidsBeforeExpire  : "true" or "false" to enable/disable child upfront message (10 min before expire of play time)
+- Locker.HideParentalButton      : "true" or "false" to hide/show the "Unlock" button by default (if hidden, press F4 as a parent to make it visible)
 - KidsSafeGuardAfter.Hours       : number from 0-24 (hours)
 - KidsSafeGuardAfter.Minutes     : number from 0-60 (minutes)
 - KidsSafeGuardAfter.DeferCount  : number that allows number of defers (+5m extend) a child can request
+- KidsSafeGuardAfter.UnlockTime  : currently, unused (TBA feature)
+- KidsSafeGuardAfter.LockTime    : currently, unused (TBA feature)

 **Known issues**